Wet Rooms – Pros and Cons

 October 10, 2017

 Below is an example of a renovation we have completed that is your classic family bathroom from both angles converted into a wet room setup.
-The bathroom room instantly feels large and more functional.
-The first is a Kingsley Bathroom and the second is the Scarborough Renovation

 From all the years of doing these types of bathroom renovations, especially in Perth, it’s important to note that everyone has a different tolerance for excess water.